buildwithgrove/docs/docs/guides/getting-started/welcome.md

 Grove Portal is your powerful gateway to the decentralized world, designed to provide seamless access across multiple blockchains.
 This ensures you have the freedom and flexibility to interact with the decentralized ecosystem tailored to your needs.

+At its core, Grove Portal is an RPC (Remote Procedure Call) service, enabling developers to send requests and receive responses to interact with blockchains.
+This RPC framework is the backbone that allows for the creation of dynamic web3 applications, bridging the gap between decentralized networks and user interfaces.

 Built on the core principles of decentralization, reliability, and scalability, Grove Portal taps into a global, decentralized network of nodes, granting users access to a myriad of blockchains.

 ## What Makes Grove Portal Unique?